128technology/docs/docs/cli_reference.md

 #### Description

-The _top bandwidth_ subcommand will list, in order, the top ten highest consumers of bandwidth among all active sessions.
-This is useful to understand the current utilization on your 128T network resources.
+The `top bandwidth` subcommand will list, in order, the top ten highest consumers of bandwidth among all active sessions.
+This is useful to understand the current utilization on your SSR network resources.

 #### Example